-Since October 2005, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
-In June 2008, the Danish Embassy in Islamabad, Pakistan was attacked by terrorists.
+In recent years, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
 The reprinting of cartoons of the Prophet Mohammed in 2008 and 2010 has led to an increased focus on Denmark and Danish interests as a potential terrorist target.

 Civil unrest/political tension

 Isolated incidents of civil disturbance have occurred, particularly in the tourist area of Christiania in Copenhagen.
 While the majority of demonstrations are non-violent, travellers should remain vigilant and avoid large gatherings and demonstrations as they have the potential to turn violent.

 Money and valuables